 Because the muscle contraction is “deeper” and engages more muscle fibers, there is an opportunity for more gains, faster recovery, and stronger muscles.

-How do EMS machines help athletes perform better?
+How do EMS machines help athletes and lifters perform better?

-There are a plenty of benefits of EMS machines for both high-performance athletes and the average gymgoer.
+There are plenty of benefits of EMS machines for both high-performance athletes and the average gymgoer.

 - Faster recovery.
 EMS machines have been shown to reduce lactate and decrease inflammation faster than passive recovery.